 This Plan includes comprehensive car parking standards which are set out in Section 12.4.5.
-Four parking zones have been established for the County with the aim of ensuring adequate residential parking/car storage and control of destination carparking (non-residential uses), whilst also allowing greater flexibility in car parking standards on sites well served by public transport (as shown on Supplementary Map T2).
+Four parking zones have been established for the County with the aim of ensuring adequate residential parking/car storage and control of destination carparking (non-residential uses), whilst also allowing greater flexibility in car parking standards on sites well served by public transport.